Citizen Journalism: A New and Powerful Tool in the Health Care Reform Debate

 Upload your captured video by going to MyRapidReport.com and click UPLOAD VIDEO.
 It's just that simple.

 So what will happen with your stories?
 Like YouTube, they will be open for the public to view.
 But you will also have a captured audience of reporters, editors, organizers and more who will be combing over these stories during the next month.
 Your videos will help identify the needs and hopes of everyday citizens around the future of our healthcare as they continue to monitor, report and organize around this critical issue.
-RH Reality Check will feature the videos in our TV Reality section on our homepage, in our reporting - in individual articles and posts - when it's appropriate, and hope to be able to use them in any advocacy campaigns focused on how critical reproductive and sexual health care discussions are in the broader health care reform discussion.
+Rewire will feature the videos in our TV Reality section on our homepage, in our reporting – in individual articles and posts – when it’s appropriate, and hope to be able to use them in any advocacy campaigns focused on how critical reproductive and sexual health care discussions are in the broader health care reform discussion.

 By the way, if you happen to live in New York City, GRITtv has